wp-plugins/hotspots/readme.txt

 = 1.2.8 =
 * Fixed issue where hot spots were being drawn after a window resize event ignoring the presence of the drawHotSpots URL query parameter and not checking the enabled option
+* Clarified enable and show on click options in plugin settings page

 = 1.2.7 =
 * Resolved issue with drawing hotspots in administrator backend